uchicago-2026-capp30122/project-chi-ed/README.md

 ```
 uv run python -m chi_ed report
 ```
-This will open an interactive panel requesting you to select the two schools to compare.
-The selection is simplied through a mapping of schools to unique numbers.
+Accessed using command line interface, users would need to select neighborhoods and schools within them that they want to compare.

 *Dependencies*: For report generation please ensure that you have pandocs installed on your machine.
 To install pandoc please run: